sybert1ger/frc-programming/courses/CSE1110/1-Programs/2-Languages.md

 When comparing different executable files, the language they were written is completely stripped away.
 A C compiled program could be identical to a Haskell compiled program.
 It's unlikely, but the key is that executable files are not special from each other.

-Executable files can also usually only run on certain platforms.
+Executable files can also usually only run one platform.
 They usually rely on certain parts of the system to be there.
 That is why there are different downloads for different operating systems, even if the program is the exact same on all platforms.
+The platforms likely do the same things in different ways, which the program uses.

 ### Source vs Machine code

-**Source Code** = The original code written in the programming language **Machine Code** = The transformed code that computers can execute easily
+**Source Code** = The original code written in the programming language

+**Machine Code** = The transformed code that computers can execute easily (sometimes called assembly or binary)